TristonStuart/shapezio_wires_idea/README.md

 Other Contributers : `none :(` <br> <br>
 **Note :** For revisions see bottom of page.

 **If you wish to add your own idea (seperate from mine) dm me and ill add it to the github with credit.
-This will allow your idea to more easily be seen by tobspr**
+This will allow your idea to more easily be seen by tobspr.**

 ## General Idea
 **Here is the base idea :**